-Martin and his typewriters have been featured in the media several
+Martin and his typewriters have been featured in the media and his collection exhibited at museums and special events.

 Running time: 7min 44sec